 The rest of the world has flight tracking embedded in their Google email, but in West Africa we like to do it the good ol’ way: phone calls.
 Before heading to the airport, call to find out whether the flight is on schedule.
 I can’t guarantee that you’ll get a response, but in retrospect it would have probably saved me a lot of time – and insomnia.
 I also recommend that you download the CheckMyTrip mobile app for Android and iOS and turn on notifications for any changes – it’s been a game-changer for me in knowing about schedule changes and delays ahead of time, especially since most of the West African airline representatives are very bad with communication.

 It might seem a tad ridiculous to ask about wifi before you arrive at your destination airport, but doing so will help you – and those picking you up – plan accordingly.
 Here’s what I know about airport wifi so far: while the international airports in Kigali, Abidjan, and Dakar have free wifi (30 minutes or more), you might have to do some prodding in Addis Ababa, Lomé, and Lagos.
-Ask at the information desk, especially if it’s an emergency; the worst they can do is say no. What’s that?
-Accra’s international airport?
-No, the so-called ‘Gateway to Africa’ doesn’t have complimentary wifi – we’re still stuck in the 1980s when it comes to technology – but you’ll be greeted with a lot of advertisements from telecommunications companies upon arrival.
+Ask at the information desk, especially if it’s an emergency; the worst they can do is say no. Good news – Accra’s new international airport terminal now has complimentary wifi and services have generally improved, since our 2016 review of the airport.

 Budget for extra money and phone credit